 An impairment loss is recognised immediately in profit or loss, unless the relevant asset is carried at a revalued amount, in which case the impairment loss is treated as a revaluation decrease and to the extent that the impairment loss is greater than the related revaluation surplus, the excess impairment loss is recognised in profit or loss.
 Where an impairment loss subsequently reverses, the carrying amount of the asset (or cash-generating unit) is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognised for the asset (or cash-generating unit) in prior years.
-A reversal of an impairment loss is recognised immediately in profit or loss to the extent that it eliminates the impairment loss which has been recognised for the asset in prior years.
+A reversal of an impairment loss is recognised for the asset in profit or loss to the extent that it eliminates the impairment loss which has been recognised for the asset in prior years.
 Any increase in excess of this amount is treated as a revaluation increase.

-(g) Mineral property interest:
+(f) Mineral property interest:

 Exploration and evaluation costs, including the costs of applying and acquiring licences, are capitalised as intangible assets on an area of interest basis.
-Costs incurred before the Group has obtained the legal rights to explore an area are recognised in the Statement of Comprehensive Income.
+Costs incurred before the Group has obtained the legal rights to explore an area are recognised in the Consolidated Statements of Operations and Comprehensive Loss.